dulnan/nuxt-multi-cache/docs/composables/useDataCache.md

 The optional `H3Event` event.
 This is not needed when the composable is called in a Nuxt app context (e.g. plugin, other composables, component).

-When called in a Nitro server context, the argument must be provided.
+When called in a Nitro server context, the argument is required.

 ## Return Value